Although Crocosmia are half hardy bulbs, they are usually grown as annuals by gardeners.

 They have leaves that look like swords (ensiform).
 These these carry inflorescences that have red or orange funnel like flowers.

 Crocosmia by Lizjones112.

 Crocosmia comes into bloom in the summer months.

 Crocosmia by Crinklecrankle.com.

-If you live in a very cold area then the corms of Crocosmia should be brought indoors in the winter and stored in a cool place.
+If you live in a very cold area, then the corms of Crocosmia should be brought indoors in the winter.
+Store in a cool place.

 It usually takes about two years until a Montbretia plant will bear flowers.

 I hope that you enjoyed this guide on how to grow Crocosmia plants.
 You may also enjoy the following Gardener's HQ Iridaceae growing guides: How to grow Blue-eyed Grass, Libertia plant, Tritonia plant, and Lapeirousia plants.